 Traditionally, when customers enter a Turkish shop to make a significant purchase, they're offered a comfortable seat and a drink (çay, coffee or a soft drink).
-There is some general chitchat, then a discussion of the shop's goods, then of the customer's tastes, preferences and requirements.
+There is some general chitchat, then discussion of the shop's goods in general, then of the customer's tastes, preferences and requirements.
 Finally, a number of items are displayed for the customer's inspection.

 If you can't agree on a price, it's perfectly acceptable to say goodbye and walk out of the shop.
 In fact, walking out is one of the best ways to test the authenticity of the last offer.
 If shopkeepers know you can find the item elsewhere for less, they'll probably call after you and drop their price.
 Even if they don't stop you, there's nothing to prevent you from returning later and buying the item for what they quoted.

-To bargain effectively you must be prepared to take your time and you must know something about the items in question, including their market price.
+To bargain effectively you must be prepared to take your time, and you must know something about the items in question, including their market price.
 The best way to learn is to look at similar goods in several shops, asking prices but not making counter-offers.
 Always stay good-humoured and polite when you are bargaining – if you do this the shopkeeper will too.
 When bargaining, you can often get a discount by offering to buy several items at once, by paying in a strong major currency, or by paying in cash.
-Note that if you enter a shop with a tour guide you will always have to pay more for an item as the shopkeeper has to count the guide's commission fee into the price.

 If you don't have sufficient time to shop around, follow the age-old rule: find something you like at a price you're willing to pay, buy it, enjoy it, and don't worry about whether or not you received the world's lowest price.

-In general, you shouldn't bargain in food shops, restaurants or over public transport costs.
+In general, you shouldn't bargain in food shops or over transport costs.
 Outside tourist areas, hotels may expect to 'negotiate' the room price with you.
-In tourist areas hotel owners are usually fairly clear about their prices, although if you're travelling in winter or staying a long time, it's worth asking about indirim (discounts).
+In tourist areas pension owners are usually fairly clear about their prices, although if you're travelling in winter or staying a long time, it's worth asking about indirim (discounts).

 The Aegean and Mediterranean coasts have moderate winter temperatures and hot, humid summers, while the Anatolian hinterland has extremely cold winters and excessively hot summers.
 The further east you travel, the more pronounced these climatic extremes become, so that much of eastern Turkey is unpassable with snow from December to April, with temperatures sometimes falling to around -12°C. In July and August temperatures rise rapidly and can exceed 45°C, making travel in the east very uncomfortable.